Prairie View A&M Panthers basketball

 The Prairie View A&M Panthers basketball team is the men's basketball team that represents Prairie View A&M University in Prairie View, Texas, United States.
 The school's team currently competes in the Southwestern Athletic Conference (SWAC).
 PVAMU won the 1962 NAIA Tournament.
-The Panthers have appeared twice in the NCAA Division I men's basketball tournament, most recently in 2019.
+The Panthers have appeared three times in the NCAA Division I men's basketball tournament, most recently in 2026.

 TSU basketball rivalry

 The Prairie View A&M-Texas Southern basketball rivalry is the most anticipated and highest attended basketball series in the SWAC.
 The February 2018 match up at Prairie View A&M saw a home crowd of approximately 4,000 which was the largest for the season.

+History

+Prairie View A&M first joined the NCAA Division I level of college basketball in 1980 as members of the Southwest Athletic Conference (SWAC).

+The 1997–98 Panthers team went 13–17 but earned the program's first NCAA tournament appearance.
+After a 10–16 record in the regular season, Prairie View A&M won three straight games in the SWAC tournament and beat Texas Southern 59–57 to win the 1998 SWAC tournament title.
+In the 1998 NCAA tournament the Panthers lost the 1st round to Kansas 110–52.

+After a 21 year tournament absence, the Panthers returned to the NCAA tournament in 2019.
+Earning a 22–13 record and 17–1 conference record, Prairie View A&M won the SWAC regular season and tournament titles.
+Defeating Texas Southern 92–86 in the SWAC title game.
+They lost to FDU in the NCAA First Four 82–76 in Dayton, Ohio.

+In 2026, the Panthers made the program's third NCAA tournament appearance.
+Prairie View A&M finished the regular season with a 14–17 record but reeled off four straight SWAC tournament wins and a 72–66 win over Southern in the title game to earn the conference's automatic bid.
+They entered the tournament 18–17 overall.
+The Panthers defeated Lehigh in the NCAA First Four and won their first tournament game in program history.

 Postseason results

 NCAA Division I

-The Panthers have appeared twice in the NCAA tournament.
-Their record is 0–2.
+The Panthers have appeared three times in the NCAA tournament.
+Their record is 1–3.